PoisotLab/ms_network_prediction/manuscript.md

 was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].

-We first aggregate all interactions into a cooccurrence matrix $C$ which represents whether a given pair of species $(i,j)$ was observed coexisting across any location [@Dunne2006NetStr].
-We then transform this cooccurrence matrix $C$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA as the features vector for each species $i$.
+We first aggregate all species into a co-occurrence matrix $A$ which represents whether a given pair of species $(i,j)$ was observed coexisting across any location.
+We then transform this co-occurrence matrix $A$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA as the features vector for each species $i$.
 For each pair of (host, parasite) species $(i,j)$, we then feed the features vectors $(v_i, v_j)$ into a neural network.
 The neural-network uses four feed-forward layers